wjhlab/BreastMetIMC/README.md

 ## R scripts

-Scripts need to be run in the numerical order.
+Scripts stored in `Rscripts` need to be run in the numerical order.

 ## Output data